wildonion/gem/README.md

 > Note that to use dev and admin panel APIs Remember to run conse mafia hyper server first.

 * `core`: hyper, actix web HTTP and actix WS servers.
+    * `stripewh`: stripe webhook listener for checkout events.
+    * `xbot`: X bot for twitter tasks verification.
+    * `xcord`: discord bot to broadcast new twitter task defined by admin into a discord channel and role assginement based on user points.
     * `panel`: user, dev and admin dashboard panel APIs with actix web and actix WS server.
     * `mafia`: mafia game APIs
         * `controllers`: in-game async controllers related to hyper server.